apieceofCAKE-org/hangman_game/README.md

-# hangman
+# hangman_game
 Hangman game.
 College programming class assignment.
-In portuguese.
+Files with the code in English and Portuguese.